vishnuwadkar/Python/README.md

 <b>Python Programming<b><br>
-This repository contains all the Python codes that I have practiced in Python Programming journey!
+This repository contains all the Python codes that I have practiced in my Python Programming journey!